1. WHAT IS THE SHELF LIFE OF SECURE SET?

-Secure Set may not expand to design specifications if material is not warmed to room temperature before using.
+Secure Set may not expand to design specifications if the material is not warmed to room temperature before using.

 Also, during Winter Months, mix Secure Set until the mixture starts to expand in the pail.
 This helps advance the internal reaction temperature of the product before pouring it into the hole.

 Fence posts: should be buried 1/4 of the overall height of the post for line posts and 1/3 for corner/gate posts